louxi11/activity_recognition/README.md

-This is a free & open source software for human activity recognition.
+This is a free & open source software for human activity recognition using RGB-D sensors.
 If using this code please cite:

 *Learning Latent Structure for Activity Recognition.*
 *Ninghang Hu, Gwenn Englebienne, Zhongyu Lou, Ben Kröse.*